Viernheim: History

 Viernheim grew out of a Carolingian king's court.
 Viernheim had its first documentary mention in 777 in the Lorsch codex, the Lorsch Abbey's book of documents.
 Through donations, it ended up in the Abbey’s ownership.
 In 1232, the Abbey’s holdings were given to the Archbishops of Mainz, but only in 1308 did Viernheim pass to Mainz.
 In 1439, however, the town was pledged to the Schönau Abbey, who in turn sold it to the Electorate of the Palatinate.
 After the Thirty Years' War, it passed back to Mainz, and thence under the Reichsdeputationshauptschluss in 1803 to the Grand Duchy of Hesse, out of which came the People's State of Hesse in 1918.
 Once in the People's State, the town was assigned first to the Amtsvogtei of Lorsch.
 When Landratsbezirke – another kind of administrative division – were created in 1821, Viernheim was assigned to Heppenheim.
 From 1832 to 1839 came a spell under Bensheim's jurisdiction.
 From 1848, the town then belonged to Heppenheim district, which in 1938 was merged with Bensheim district to form today’s Bergstraße district.
 In 1948, Viernheim was granted town rights by the newly founded Land of Hesse.

 During the 19th century the tobacco industry gained some importance, since several small tobacco manufacturers were founded.
 Rolling cigars provided additional income for farmers or peasants and their families during the winter.

 Until the end of the 19th century, Viernheim was a farming village.
 Bad harvests and widespread hunger in 1852 led to 458 inhabitants emigrating in this year to North America.
 With industrialization and the opening of the Oberrheinische Eisenbahn (a regional narrow-gauge railway still serving a roughly triangular route among Weinheim, Mannheim and Heidelberg) in 1887, the town began to become more of a workers’ residential community as many inhabitants found work in the factories in nearby Mannheim and Weinheim.
 Many workers, however, kept farming as a sideline.
 The location of industry in Viernheim itself began with the opening of the Weinheim-Worms railway (now mostly derelict) in 1905, and further strengthened after the Second World War, bringing along with it a sharp rise in population.
 Given the town's favourable road links to three Autobahnen, it grew into a midsize industrial town.
 In 1994 came its designation as a “Brundtland Town”, and its attendant participation in an energy conservation pilot project.

-During the World War II, Viernheim did not suffer severe damage, since the town had no strategic or industrial importance.
+During World War II, Viernheim did not suffer severe damage, since the town had no strategic or industrial importance.
 So the Viernheim railway station served for a while as Mannheim station, after the Mannheim Central Station was destroyed in an air-raid in 1942.

 On 23 June 2016, a hostage incident occurred within a cinema in the town.
 No hostages were injured and the gunman was shot and killed by the Spezialeinsatzkommando.